tsungcch/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```
+	The basic syntax of jQuery is as follows.
+	$(selector).action()
+		$ means acessing jQuery
+		(selector) means to find or query HTML elements
+		action() means after $(selector) returns an object which contains some functions, action().
+By calling action(), it would be performed on the elements
+	$(document).ready(function()): Waiting for the document to be fully loaded before any actions defined in function() running, which is wriiten inside a document ready event.
+	$("form").submit(function(event): the structure is similar to the previous statement except for function(event), which means event handling function receives an event object, containing many properties and methods.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**